 The most basic way to plant the tomato seedling is to dig a hole deep enough so that the entire plant is buried up to the top-most set of leaves.
 However, if your plants have already reached a pretty good height it may be difficult to dig this deeply.
 In this case you can also bury the tomato plants up to just below their bottom-most set of healthy leaves.
 The advantage is that there may be more water farther down in the soil and thus the roots will reach the water immediately and more easily.

-- Dig the hole as deeply as you need it to be to accommodate the root ball and most of the stem, then drop the seedling in and backfill gently.
+Simply dig the hole as deep as you need it to be to accommodate the rootball and most of the stem.
+You can test fit the seedling in the hole before dropping it in.
+Loosen the roots a little and then drop the seedling in the hole and gently backfill with soil.